xiami5555/xiami5555/README.md

 - 👋 Hi, I’m @xiami5555
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Game AI
 - 📫 How to reach me ...

 <!---